-Julie and I were itching to do a hike today, but yesterday's rains had lasted all day long and was forecasted to continue into this morning.
-So given that, we had slept in a little thinking it wouldn't be that big a deal as we went for Rose Valley Falls
+Julie and I were itching to do a hike today, but yesterday’s rains had lasted all day long and was forecasted to continue into this morning.
+So given that, we had slept in a little thinking it wouldn’t be that big a deal as we went for Rose Valley Falls and Newton Canyon Falls.

 We had actually visited both of the falls before, but our Newton Canyon excursion failed as we somehow missed that waterfall, and our Rose Valley experience happened during a pretty dry Winter.
 But today promised to yield better experiences given our pretty rainy Winter this year exacerbated by yet another Saturday rain storm yesterday.

 So instead of getting up at 6am, we ended up getting up at 8am.
 And we didn’t leave the house until 9:15am, which was rather late in my mind.
 But at least we didn’t worry a whole lot about the weather as there were plenty of blue skies with patches of clouds gathered up against the mountains.